 4 Types of Contrast Media in Radiology: Examples & Use Cases

-Learn about contrast media types in radiology including iodinated, gadolinium, barium, and microbubble agents for accurate diagnosis.
+Learn about the 4 types of contrast media in radiology, including iodinated, gadolinium, barium, and microbubble agents, and how ContrastConnect helps ensure safe contrast exams.

 By ContrastConnect